ohioit/vscode-devcontainer-base/README.md

 - Visual studio code user configured as uid and gid `1000:1000`.
 - Visual studio code user having passwordless sudo.
 - Key aliases to transparently use docker and kubectl tools.
-- Post-start script that properly configures docker credentials and kubeconfig.
+- Post-start script that properly configures docker credentials, kubeconfig and helm.

 > Note: This devcontainer may only work on Linux, Mac OS, and inside
 > of WSL on Windows.
 It will likely fail outside of WSL.